qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-2-1.rst

 Job done
 ========
 With the last step, we have finally managed to change the three basic things we wanted to change.
-If you are interessted in more details about the theming possibilities in qooxdoo, :doc:`check out the manual </pages/desktop>` for more information.
+If you are interested in more details about the theming possibilities in qooxdoo, :doc:`check out the manual </pages/desktop>` for more information.
 As always, the code of the tutorial is `on GitHub <https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/tweets/step4.2.1>`_.